How Should I Care for AN Orphaned Cottontail Rabbit?

 Baby cottontail rabbits are the most difficult of all furry wildlife orphans to successfully raise or rehabilitate.

 Wild bunnies have the same basic needs and medical problems that domestic rabbits do.
 However, the conditions in which they survive and thrive are much narrower than that of domestic rabbits.
 Like all wild prey animals, cottontail rabbits are very easy to fatally overstress.
-They mature much faster than domestic rabbits and when they go down hill, they do so very fast and rarely give you time to correct the problem that caused it.
+They mature much faster than domestic rabbits and when they go down hill, they do so very quickly and rarely give you time to correct the problem that caused it.

 Successfully raising these bunnies is a major commitment in time and dedication.
 You can’t rush it, you can’t work it into your schedule around other commitments – like kids and work hours.
 Some people seem to naturally have this nurturing talent while others who love wildlife just as much do not.
 Some people are just too giving and over-feed these babies.
 Those people can do more by just offering support to others that are more successful at it.